miaozhng/miaozhng.github.io/_pages/about.md

 I have broad interests in:

-**Trustworthy AI:** Algorithmic fairness, robustness, and generalization to out-of-domain.
+**Responsible AI:** Algorithmic fairness, robustness, and generalization to out-of-domain.

 **Computer vision and multimodal**: Label efficient representation learning.

-**Health and environmental science**: To adapt pre-trained deep neural networks and LLM for domain specific applications.
+**Health and societal application**: To adapt pre-trained deep neural networks and LLM for domain specific applications.